localnerve/jam-build/README.md

 # Jam Build

-> A high-performance project template for custom hybrid jam-stack offline MPA webapps
+> A web application project reference for a jam-stack service-worker first offline MPA

 ## Summary
-This is a template repository for starting a webapp.
-It renders a versionable, service worker first, offline multi-page JAM app.
-No frameworks, just files and libs. it is easily extended with server side subapps and apis.
+This is a reference repository for starting a webapp.
+The project is a versionable, service worker first, offline, multi-page JAM app.
+Vanillajs, just files, libs, and services.
+It is easily extended and modified, and the underlying data design lends itself to most applicatons.

+### Background
+This project is based on a [localnerve](https://www.localnerve.com) sassy-handlebars static site generator (Branch `front-only`) that uses image processors that generate metadata used to render preload tags and performance-oriented styles and markup.

-## Design Points
+## High-Level Design Points
 This project design is different from most web apps.
 This project builds an offline, service worker first, multi-page application.
-There is no client side router, all navigation requests render directly from the service worker with a stale-while-revalidate strategy that offers an update prompt system for the user to receive updates to pages and the app itself.
+There is no client side router, all navigation requests render directly from the service worker cache with a stale-while-revalidate strategy that offers an update prompt system for the user to receive updates to static pages and the app itself.

+User and application dynamic data is network-first with local fallback.
+The data stores the application subscribes to are vanillajs persistent nanostores backed by IndexedDB.
+All data mutations are staged in IndexedDB and committed to the API in a batch process in the service worker for optimal network usage.
+Batches are automatically committed to the API on user inactivity, page navigation, page close, or logout (user data is also purged from IndexedDB on logout).

+The data service API is versioned and uses optimistic concurrency.
+Any conflicts on the remote data service are resolved automatically in the service worker by a three way merge favoring the latest local changes.
+There is role based access control, and this reference uses two roles [user, admin] to control data access.

-Using a minimal javascript, progressively enhanced approach, each navigation runs a stateless page start then supplies an optional page module that can participate in application state for a given page.
+Using a minimal javascript, progressively enhanced approach, each navigation runs a stateless page start then supplies an optional page module that can participate in application and user state for a given page.

 ## Build Process
 The build produces the application from source and data to a single directory, ideal for integration with a service vendor or optionally with a portable container (docker container supplied).